 Enabling/Disabling

-Toggle an automation on or off:
+Toggle an automation on or off:- Navigate to Automations

 - Find the automation